-The Fund is financed by contributions form members, employees and the interest and dividends from the Fund's investments.
+The Fund is financed by contributions from members, employees and the interest and dividends from the Fund's investments.
 The funding policy aims to ensure that the assets held by the scheme in the future are adequate to meet accrued liabilities allowing for future increases in pay and pensions.

 The Funds accounts provide information on the financial position, investment performance and risk showing the results of the Council's stewardship in managing the resources entrusted to it.
-The fund is overseen by the Pension Fund Committee which is specifically set up as a committee of the London Borough of Barnet Council.
+The fund is overseen by the Pension Fund Committee which is specifically set up as a committee of the London Borough of Barnet Council and has authority under the Council's constitution to approve the Pension Fund Annual Report and Pension Fund Statement of Accounts.